min2ha/ukwa-site/content/target/23091/index.en.md

   "subject": null
 }

-# Jasper Gerard, Liberal Democrats candidate for Maidstone and the Weald

 Jasper Gerard stood as Liberal Democrats candidate for Maidstone and the Weald at the 2015 General Election but was not elected.